-Provisions of the state personnel policy should begin with the study of measures developed at micro, meso and macro levels [1].
+In general, any implementation of the state personnel policy should begin with the study of measures developed at micro, meso and macro levels [1].
 Such a complex approach would allow relevant stakeholders and policymakers to improve the efficient growth, ensure of labour resources, the activation of the employment policy, creating a system of state social support for unemployed citizens [5, 6, 11, 12].

-In this research article we are looking at the state personnel policy in Russian Federation and assessing the future of its labour potential as well as its labour market and its future developments.
+In this short paper we are looking at the state personnel policy in Russian Federation and assessing the future of its labour potential as well as its labour market and its future developments.
 Our results might be interesting for the researchers working in the fields of labour economics, regional development and state and municipal management.